ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ### Naming Convention: INSAR_ISCE_MULTI_BURST

-The naming scheme for products generated using the `INSAR_ISCE_MULTI_BURST` job type is very different from what was used for `INSAR_ISCE_BURST`.
+The naming scheme for products generated using the `INSAR_ISCE_MULTI_BURST` job type is a bit different from the scheme used for `INSAR_ISCE_BURST` products.

 The basename of the multi-burst InSAR files follows this naming convention:

 **S1_rrr-bbbbbbs1ntt-bbbbbbs2ntt-bbbbbbs3ntt_IW_yyyymmdd_yyyymmdd_pp_INTzz_uuuu**

 - each file starts with **S1**, indicating that the data was acquired by Sentinel-1
-- **rrr** is the relative path (or orbit) number
+- **rrr** is the relative path (or orbit) number for the bursts included in the product
-- **bbbbbb** is the first burst ID for each subswath
+- **bbbbbb** indicates the first burst ID for each subswath
-- the number following **s** indicates the subswath
+- the number following **s** indicates the subswath associated with the burst IDs
     - s1 would indicate the first subswath
     - there is a placeholder for each of the three subswaths, even if there aren't bursts included from all three
-        - if there are no bursts for that subswath, the value of bbbbbb would be 000000
+        - if there are no bursts included for a given subswath, the value of **bbbbbb** would be 000000
-- **ntt** represents the number of bursts are included for that given subswath
+- **ntt** indicates the number of bursts included in the product for the given subswath
     - n02 would indicate that there are 2 bursts included for that subswath
-    - if there are no bursts for that subswath, the value of tt would be 00
+    - if there are no bursts included from that subswath, the value of **tt** would be 00
-- **IW** indicates the beam mode
+- **IW** indicates the beam mode (interferometric wide swath)
 - the first **yyyymmdd** indicates the date the reference bursts were acquired
 - the second **yyyymmdd** indicates the date the secondary bursts were acquired
 - **pp** indicates the polarization of the input bursts